florian-sanders/cod-access/README.md

 - React Custom Hooks (creation of a useFormManager custom hook to manage form Data and input control),
 - Generic reusable components (toast components, dialog component, etc.),
 - Website hosting management with Amazon Web Service (EC2 + RDS)...

+## Things I am currently working on
+* Writing decent and actual legal notice,
+* Notice about cookie usage,
+* SEO (meta keywords need to be added),
+* Accessibility.

 ## Features that did not make it (yet ?)

 * Different types of exercises (Drag'n'drop exercise with multiple drop locations, Live coding exercise with automated testing),
 * Documentation pages (small articles),
 * Sign up link confirmation sent by e-mail.
+* "Remember me" checkbox and cookie options that match the user preferences.

 ## Room for improvements

-* The whole website should be audited for accessibility to make sure nothing was missed (because right now, I am pretty sure somethings were missed),
+* The whole website should be audited for accessibility to make sure nothing was missed (because right now, I am pretty sure some things were missed),
 * General performance improvements (there may be costly repaints),
 * Responsive for the Admin Dashboard (the dashboard is responsive but could use some tweaks to make it better),
 * Components should be reorganized to make it easier browsing through the Components folder,